pluggdapps/tayra/sphinxdoc/source/template_plugins.rst

         ]
     },

-And inside out toolkit/__init__.py package file, we define out entry point as,
+And inside our toolkit/__init__.py package file, we define our entry point as,

 .. code-block:: python